matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 ## Disclaimer ##

-This is not a post describing in-depth details on the Skills Ontario competition or how to win it.
-This post is just describing my experience with Skills Ontario and the events leading up to the event and everything that happened afterwards.
+This is not a post describing in-depth details on the Skills Ontario or Skills Canada competition and how to win those competitions.
+This post is just describing my experience with Skills Ontario and Skills Canada, and the events leading up to the event and everything that happened afterwards.
+This also happened 15 years ago, nothing that I could say is no longer relevant as the competitions have changed since then.

-All information that I discuss or reference in this post is based on information that can already be found on the Skills Ontario website.
-All documents that I link to that are related to Skills Ontario are the property of Skills Ontario.
+All information that I discuss or reference in this post is based on information that can be found on the Skills Ontario and Skills Canada website.
+All documents that I link to that are related to those competitions are the property of Skills Ontario and Skills Canada.
 They have not been modified in any way.

 ## What is Skills Ontario? ##